zenobiajazmin/credit-risk-classification/README.md

 ## Summary

 The recommendation would be to go with this model.
 The logisitic regression model predicts a healthy, low-risk loan with 100% precision.
 It predicts a high-risk loan with lower precision at 87%.
 The balanced accuracy of the model is 94%.
 The accuracy score is 99%, this model performs exceptionally well.

+I utilized my insturctor, chatgpt, as well as private tutors to complete this assignment.